EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the climate driven demand for transpiration as a function of PET &amp; α for vegetation; &amp; vegetation fraction
+Demand-limited transpiration as a function of PET, a vegetation parameter, and vegetation fraction.

 **Parameters**
 - **Fields**